ArpadGBondor/Red-Inventory-Management/README.md

 The notifications are based on this [GitHub project](https://github.com/IvanLeonenko/WPFGrowlNotification)

 ### Program log
 The program uses log4net to log it's behaviour into the RedLog.txt file.
-To see a more detailed debug information, open the programs config file, and  <-- comment --> the filter section from the log4net appender tags.
+To see more detailed debug information, open the programs config file, and  <-- comment --> the filter section from the log4net appender tags.

 ### Tables
 Every table builds up similar way in the program with the same features.